 Description This relief decorated the interior wall of the northwest palace of King Ashurnasirpal II at Nimrud, which is situated in present-day Iraq.
-With his right hand, the genius (or benevolent spirit) uses a cone-shaped object to sprinkle from his bucket some magic potion upon either a sacred tree or the king depicted on the adjacent relief.
+This relief originally stood on one side of a doorway into a reception hall.
+With his right hand, the apkallu (or benevolent spirit) uses a cone-shaped object to sprinkle from his bucket some magic potion upon whomever entered the hall.
 The genius wears the horned crown of a deity and the elegant jewelry and fringed cloak of contemporary courtiers.

 |5/01/1999||Treatment||cleaned; loss compensation; re-housed|

 Provenance Joseph Brummer, Paris and New York, 1921, by purchase [Brummer inv. no. N562]; Henry Walters, Baltimore, 1923, by purchase; Walters Art Museum, 1931, by bequest.